Generic name: PORACTANT ALFA 80mg in 1mL

 Dosage form: intratracheal suspension

+CUROSURF should be administered by, or under the supervision of clinicians experienced in intubation, ventilator management, and general care of premature infants.
 Before administering CUROSURF, assure proper placement and patency of the endotracheal tube.
-At the discretion of the clinician, the endotracheal tube may be suctioned before administering Curosurf.
-The infant should be allowed to stabilize before proceeding with dosing.
+At the discretion of the clinician, the endotracheal tube may be suctioned before administering CUROSURF.
+Allow the infant to stabilize before proceeding with dosing.

 For endotracheal tube instillation using a 5 French end-hole catheter

 - Slowly withdraw the entire contents of the vial of CUROSURF suspension into a 3 or 5 mL plastic syringe through a large-gauge needle (e.g., at least 20 gauge).
 Enter each single-use vial only once.